luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▼ Morph Trait • MP Cost: 1**

 This trait is only available to biomorphs.
 The morph recovers from damage more quickly.
-Reduce the timeframes for [healing](../12/17-healing-and-repair.md) by half.
+Reduce the timeframes for natural morph [healing](../12/17-healing-and-repair.md) by half (the healing rates of aids such as medichines, meds, etc, are unaffected).

 ### Resolve